ocpi/ocpi/transport_and_format.md

 ##### Paginated Response
-HTTP headers that have to be added to any paginated get response.
+HTTP headers that have to be added to any paginated GET response.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | HTTP Parameter | Description                                                                 |